VegaEX/Dropbox-File-info/README.md

 Files excluded in the script

-The following files were considered to be on everyone's account by default and did not need to be migrated.
+The following files were considered to be on everyone's account by default and did not need to be migrated:

 -ZS Tools & Utilities (1)

 -ZS Tools & Utilities

 -New Hire On-Boarding Reading

 -New Hire Forms & Information

 -SOP Link (1)

 -Documents for Review (1)

 -Documents for Review

 -Get Started with Dropbox

 Additionally several teams had editor/owner access to the shared location"/Market Access/" that also needed to be excluded in the scan.